Peter B. Gustavson School of Business: Programs

 The Gustavson School of Business offers the following programs:

 Bachelor of Commerce (BCom)

 Gustavson has a "2+2" program structure, meaning students take pre-commerce coursework and a number of required courses in the first two years of their degree.
 Required courses in these first 2 years include "Microeconomics", "Finite Mathematics", "Academic Reading & Writing", "Statistics for Business", and a choice of either "The Literature of Our Era", "Great Moments in English Literature" or "Technical Communications: Written and Verbal" along with 15 electives of your choice.
 Recommended electives include classes in entrepreneurship, sociology, digital humanities, philosophy, and more.

 Gustavson does not use the traditional business curriculum and, instead, uses three fields of specialization: international business, service management and entrepreneurship.
-Gustavson is the only business school that teaches all specializations in an “integrative” manner with collaborative/team-based instruction.
+Gustavson is the business school that teaches all specializations in an “integrative” manner with collaborative/team-based instruction.

 One strategy to attract high achieving students at the Gustavson School of Business is the mandatory co-op mandate for all undergraduates.